alvico/External-Sorting/README.md

 # External-Sorting

-Library with the implementation of the External-Sorting Algorithm, this was done as exercicing for further improving my scala-skills
+Library with the implementation of the External-Sorting Algorithm, this was done as an exercice for further improving my scala-skills

-Enjoy, commends and pull requests are welcome.
+Enjoy, comments and pull requests are welcome.